atifih/Password-Generator/README.md

 # Contents
-The app is composed of 4 files on a rendering a single web page.
+The app is composed of 4 files rendering a single web page.
 The files associated with  the web page are as follows: e end

 index.html
 Assets/ArraysList.js
 script.js
 style.css